electronicsguy/Raspberry-Pi/Config/README.md

 #Module Config

-This script helps in enabling/disabling modules or boot-time settings from the /boot/config.txt file easily.
+This script helps in enabling/disabling modules or boot-time settings on the Raspberry Pi.
+It reads data from the file: /boot/config.txt
-It displays a list of currnet settings or modules installed.
+It displays a list of current settings or modules installed.
 It only comments/uncomments out lines in the config file.
 No kernel modifications are done.